A dispersive approach to the CP conserving $K\to\pi\ell^+\ell^-$ radiative decays

 The Kaon is the next-to-lightest hadron, yet it is sensitive to physics at scales considerably larger than its mass, which allowed for instance the discovery of CP violation~\cite{Christenson:1964fg}.
 Of particular relevance in this regard are the CP-conserving rare radiative decay modes $K^\pm\to\pi^\pm\ell^+\ell^-$ and $K_S\to\pi^0\ell^+\ell^-$.
 The latter amplitude is of interest because it makes an indirect CP-violating contribution to the $K_L \to\pi^0\ell^+\ell^-$ amplitude.
 This ultra-rare mode which is dominantly induced by short distance local operators, is part of the ``golden modes'', together with the modes $K^\pm\to\pi^\pm\nu\bar{\nu}$, $K_L\to\pi^0\nu\bar{\nu}$, which are able to probe the CKM dynamics of the Standard Model (SM) with a high theoretical accuracy (see e.g. ref.~\cite{Anzivino:2023bhp} for a summary of recent achievements in Kaon physics and future plans).
 A precise evaluation of this indirect CP violating contribution to the decay rate requires information on both the modulus and the phase of the $K_S$ radiative amplitude relative to that of the direct CP violating one.

 Concerning the charged amplitude $K^\pm\to\pi^\pm\ell^+\ell^-$, several experiments have performed measurements of both the branching fraction and the decay distribution as a function of the dilepton energy $s$, in the $e^+e^-$~\cite{Appel:1999yq,Batley:2009aa} as well as in the $\mu^+\mu^-$ mode~\cite{Batley:2011zz,NA62:2022qes}.
+Comparing the $e^+e^-$ and $\mu^+\mu^-$ amplitudes was shown to provide constraints on a class of operators which violate lepton flavour universality~\cite{Crivellin:2016vjc,DAmbrosio:2022kvb}.
 The most recent results by the NA62 collaboration are based on a sample of $28000$ events in the muon mode.
 The collaboration expects to collect over 100K events in each of the $\ell^+\ell^-$ modes at the end of the present run.

 In the case of the neutral mode $K_S\to\pi^0\ell^+\ell^-$, in contrast, only 7 events have been observed in the $e^+e^-$ mode~\cite{NA481:2003cfm} and 6 events in the $\mu^+\mu^-$ mode~\cite{NA481:2004nbc}.
 New measurements are expected to be performed by the LHCb collaboration which should be able to improve the statistics by a factor of 40 approximately~\cite{NA62KLEVER:2022nea,AlvesJunior:2018ldo} in the $\mu^+\mu^-$ mode.